Electricity basics explained simply

 electric_couple

 However, interestingly, water and electricity behave in a ‘sort of similar’ way.
-Since, unlike electricity, water is visible, it often useful to first understand the behavior of water and then using it to understand electricity.
+Since, unlike electricity, water is visible, it is often useful to first understand the behaviour of water and then using it to understand electricity.

 So now let us imagine that you want to install a beautiful waterfall in your garden (also imagine that you are rich enough to have a big garden).